 Shut off the equipment (example: roof air conditioner) and allow a brief cooling period.
 Then reset the breaker by moving the switch to "Off" and back to "On".
 If the breaker is continually tripped and no overload is evident, have the system checked for a short in the wiring or the appliances.

-110-Volt Receptacles (Outlets)
+110-VOLT RECEPTACLES (Outlets)

-A number of standard AC electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc. Outlets are also located on the outside of the coach near the entrance door, or in an exterior compartment.
+A number of standard AC electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc.

 GROUND FAULT CIRCUIT INTERRUPTER